 Certain goods in the EU including lighting, fridges, TVs, dishwashers, dryers, washing machines and air-conditioners are required to display the EU Energy Label.
 The EU Energy Label provides an indication of the energy efficiency and other key features of a product at point of purchase.

-The EU Energy Label does not conform to the New Zealand MEPL requirements and cannot be substituted for the New Zealand Energy Rating Label (ERL).
-Any relevant EU products exported to New Zealand must only display the New Zealand ERL – where attached or included, the EU Energy Label should be removed.
+The EU and UK Energy Labels do not conform to the New Zealand MEPL requirements and cannot be substituted for the New Zealand Energy Rating Label (ERL).
+Any relevant EU or UK products exported to New Zealand must only display the New Zealand ERL – where attached or included, the EU or UK Energy Label should be removed.

 To legally sell, hire, lease, or provide hire purchase of regulated products in New Zealand, manufacturers and/or importers must ensure that the New Zealand MEPS and MEPL requirements are met.
 For products subject to MEPL requirements, a New Zealand ERL must be supplied with each product imported.
 The ERL must be attached to all products displayed and offered for sale.